MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 1. Select **Next** to continue.
 1. In the **Supported host names** field, enter any valid domain, such as `www.fabrikam.com`.
-1. In the **AAD security group for system admin** field, enter the first few letters of the name of the security group that you want to use, and then select the magnifying glass icon to display the search results.
-Select the correct security group from the list.
+1. In the **AAD security group for system admin** field, enter the first few letters of the name of the security group that you want to use, and then select the magnifying glass symbol to view the search results.
+Select the correct security group in the list.
-2. In the **AAD security group for ratings and review moderator** field, enter the first few letters of the name of the security group that you want to use, and then select the magnifying glass icon to display the search results.
-Select the correct security group from the list.
+1. In the **AAD security group for ratings and review moderator** field, enter the first few letters of the name of the security group that you want to use, and then select the magnifying glass symbol to view the search results.
+Select the correct security group in the list.
-1. Leave the **Enable ratings and review service** option enabled ("Yes").
+1. Leave the **Enable ratings and review service** option set to **Yes**.
 1. Select **Initialize**.
 The **Commerce management** view displays again, where the **e-Commerce** tab is selected.
 E-Commerce initialization has started.
 1. Before you continue, wait until the status of e-Commerce initialization is **Initialization successful**.
 1. Under **Links** in the lower right, make a note of the URLs for the following links: